thezoomlesss/OOP_Assignment_2/Readme.md

 # Stack Challenge
 [![Video](http://img.youtube.com/vi/-xkhMPUjuis/0.jpg)](https://www.youtube.com/watch?v=-xkhMPUjuis)
 # Concept
-For the 2nd year assignment I figured out that I have to create something that shows that I put a lot of effort into and that I am capable of writing great code.
+For the 2nd year assignment I figured out that I have to create something that shows that I capable of writing good functioning code and implement more difficult techniques used in programming.
-Therefore, I started trying to find difficult tasks that I can face and tackle.
+Therefore, I started trying to find difficult tasks that I can tackle.

 # Why
 I chose Stack Challenge because it involves a lot of collision and I felt like it was suitable for what I wanted to create and it was a difficult enough task.
-Therefore, it would be visible that I put effort into it.
+Therefore, the work I put in would be easily visible.

+# Intructions

+* The character (you) must dodge the falling boxes.
+You would be able to push the boxes around once they will land
+* You'll have to swap between the two modes: Pushing and climbing in order to get the highest score possible
+* Making a full line of boxes will clear them and grant you points.

 #Controls